sonjaynicolay/Amazon_Vine_Analysis/README.md

 ![products_table](products_table.jpg)

 Lastly, the Vine Table.
-This is the table wae truly need to breakdown our analysis.
+This is the table that was truly needed to breakdown our analysis.
 We see the the different versions of ratings, the number of votes and if the reviews were completed via Vine.

 ![vine_table](vine_table.jpg)